 What causes these churn rates?
-A lot of it comes down to the first impression customers get through your onboarding process.
-A poor onboarding experience means you lose current customers, potential future customers, and overhead, too.
+Much of it comes down to customers’ first impressions through your onboarding process.
+A poor onboarding experience means losing current and potential future customers and overhead.
 To combat these problems, keep reading to learn what a poor onboarding experience looks like, the associated hidden costs, and how to build a top-tier onboarding experience for your customers.
 Doing so will help you set up yourself (and your customers!) for success from day one.

 How to Recognize a Poor Customer Onboarding Process?

-Before we cover the costs of a poor onboarding process, it’s important to understand what a poor onboarding process looks like.
-Two major factors are at play here: lack of accountability and lack of transparency.
+Before covering the costs of a poor onboarding process, it’s important to understand what it looks like.
+Two major factors are at play here: lack of accountability and transparency.

 No Accountability, No Agreement

-In a poor onboarding experience, the accountability is unbalanced.
-One party (let’s say the product provider) is expected to meet deadlines and respond quickly to questions, while the other party (let’s say the client) isn’t expected to be accountable for their responsibilities.
-The client expects the provider to make everything happen without much participation from their own end.
+In a poor onboarding experience, accountability is unbalanced.
+One party (the product provider) is expected to meet deadlines and respond quickly to questions, while the other (client) isn’t expected to be accountable for their responsibilities.
+The client expects the provider to make everything happen without much participation from their end.

-On the other hand, being able to hold each other accountable for deliverables creates a more effective onboarding experience.
+On the other hand, holding each other accountable for deliverables creates a more effective onboarding experience.
 The client who purchased the product wants to use it as fast as possible.
-When both agree that being accountable is what they want to do, setting clear expectations for who is responsible for what, that becomes a good process.
+When both agree that being accountable is what they want to do, setting clear expectations for who is responsible for what becomes a good process.

 When the customer does not know the progress or responsibilities of the onboarding process, this becomes a poor experience for the customer and the guide/PM.

-For example, let’s say a package is meant to be delivered to your house between 2:00 p.m. and 4:00 p.m., and a signature is required for delivery.
+For example, a package is meant to be delivered to your house between 2:00 p.m. and 4:00 p.m., and a signature is required for delivery.
 If the carrier doesn’t communicate with you to let you know they’ll be late, you may miss the package.
-The package goes back to the post office, and you have to recalibrate what you need to do.
+The package returns to the post office, and you must recalibrate what you need to do.
 The contents of the package may be great, but the bad delivery ruins the experience.

 A good onboarding experience, like a good package delivery, involves active communication from both parties.
 If the timeframe has to change, the client and the guide must ensure each party is notified.
-This gives both parties the opportunity to reevaluate “go live” dates and reprioritize tasks.
+This allows both parties to reevaluate “go live” dates and reprioritize tasks.